hammoh7/Ethereum-Solidity/Notes/Solidity.md

       uint256 age;
    }
    ```
-- Storage and Memory:-
+- Storage and Memory:-<br>
-   Structs can be stored in storage or memory, depending on where they are used.
+   Structs can be stored in storage or memory, depending on where they are used.<br>
-   Structs declared inside functions are stored in memory by default and are temporary.
+   Structs declared inside functions are stored in memory by default and are temporary.<br>
-   Structs declared at the contract level are stored in storage and persist across function calls.
+   Structs declared at the contract level are stored in storage and persist across function calls.<br>
-   You can explicitly specify the storage location using storage or memory keywords.
+   You can explicitly specify the storage location using storage or memory keywords.<br>
    Example-
       ```
       Person storage person;  // Stored in storage